RaymondByc/raymondbyc-github.io/index.md

 Specifically, I am involved in a L2-level monocular perception project to take responsible for the 2D detection (car / pedestrian / traffic sign / obstacle, etc).
 Before that, I deeply participated in an Autonomous Valet Parking (AVP) and take responsible for the parking slot detection on bird-eye images.

-We are in the hard but right way.
+We are in a hard but right way.

 ## Education
 ### Sichuan University ( 2017.9 - 2020.8 )